TACC/benchpro/doc/source/010_user_guide.rst

 Compile an Application
 ----------------------

-This section will walk you through installing the LAMMPS application (it compiles faster than most other codes) onto Frontera.
-This guide should also work on other TACC systems.
+This section will walk you through installing the LAMMPS application onto Frontera.
+This guide should also work on other example applications and other TACC systems.

 First, print all the pre-configured example applications and benchmark profiles currently provided by BenchPRO with